-The contagion risk is the risk of experiencing losses due to the belonging of a large insurance conglomerate including financial distress across the group as a result of the ownership structure and
+Contagion risk is the risk of experiencing losses due to the belonging to a large insurance conglomerate including financial distress across the group as a result of the ownership structure and related actions, or over-reliance on group capital to support local operations.
+This encompasses for example an internal reinsurer default or non-payment of intercompany obligations.

 Intercompany transactions relate primarily to the allocation and recharging between Cigna companies of operating expenses.
-Cigna operates a centralised expense function model, with expenses initially incurred by specific service entities before being recharged on an arm's length basis to applicable other Cigna companies.
+Cigna operates a centralised expense function model, with expenses initially incurred by specific service entities before being recharged on an arm's length basis to other Cigna companies.
 The majority of such recharges are physically settled within 30 days, with a policy of a maximum outstanding period of 90 days before settlement.
-Intercompany transactions and reconciliations are closely monitored by various levels of Cigna management and reviewed by internal audit.
+Intercompany transactions and reconciliations are closely monitored by various levels of Cigna Europe management.